By José Alberto Hermosillo

 Malta, 2022

-On his most recent trip to the Mediterranean Island, his first trip as Pope, His Holiness said, “Since the day I visited Lampedusa, I have not forgotten you.”
-He continued, “You are always in my prayers,” and finalized, “Every war is born from an injustice,” referring to the Ukrainian war.
+On his most recent trip to the Mediterranean Island, his first trip as Pope, His Holiness said, “Sin “e the day I visited Lampedusa, I have not forgotten you.”
+He” continued, “You “are always in my prayers,” an” then added, “Eve “y war is born from an injustice,” re” erring to the war in Ukraine.

 In his Pontificate, Pope Francis made 37 trips to 59 countries.

-The Award-winning Italian documentarian Gianfranco Rosi (“Notturno,” “Fire at Sea”) accumulated over 800 hours of material condensed to eighty minutes in a stunning documentary on the Pontiff’s spiritual journey.
+The award-winning Italian documentarian Gianfranco Rosi (“Noturno,” “Fire at Sea”) accumulated over 800 hours of material, condensed into eighty minutes, in a stunning documentary about the Pontiff’s ritual journey.

 Gianfranco Rosi and film critic José Alberto Hermosillo.
 FestivalinLA ©2023 |